ep2k2/immersive/seed_data/LLM_prompt.md

 - describe the character only, specifying age, gender, and appearance
 - characters will almost always be Japanese as this is an immersion Japanese learning activity based on living in Japan
 - *never* describe the environment or the character's position within the scene
-- *never* include colours or patterns e.g. don't say "a red blouse", a "floral dress", "short brown hair" or anything similar in the character description, instead simply use "a blouse", "a dress", "short hair"
+- *never* include colours or patterns e.g. don't say "a red blouse", a "floral dress", "short black hair" or anything similar in the character description, instead simply use "a blouse", "a dress", "short hair"
 - you should specify plain if this item is normally patterned or has a logo e.g. do say "a plain baseball cap" or "a plain yukata" as examples
 - *never* include style information e.g. watercolour or realistic in the character description as this will be added by the app later